Tax on dividends

 Income that is within your dividend allowance counts towards your basic or higher rate limits and may therefore affect the amount of personal savings allowance that you are entitled to, as well as the rate of tax you pay on dividend income that exceeds your allowance.

-Two further examples are given below showing how the personal savings allowance, starting rate for savings, personal savings allowance and dividend allowance interact.
+Two further examples are given below showing how the personal savings allowance, starting rate for savings and dividend allowance interact.

 Means-tested benefits

-Dividends are counted as income for tax credits purposes, even where they fall within your dividend allowance.
+Dividends were counted as income for tax credits purposes (but tax credits are no longer awarded after 5 April 2025), even where they fell within your dividend allowance.
 This is because those dividends are still taxable income, even though they are charged to tax at a nil rate.

 For universal credit, dividend income is ignored, and your shares are treated as capital.